Restore Your Metric Insights Instance

 2. Make sure the backup tarball is in /opt/mi/backup on the host in order to access it from inside the Web container (/opt/mi/backup is mounted as a volume inside the Web container).

-1. Execute a full Restore process
+1. Execute a Full Restore process

 To restore Metric Insights, including overwriting any configuration files you might have on the system on which the restore is executed, use the mi-app-restore command: